rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

     ```
 The above two ArgoCD applications will point to the Helm charts for our `Blue` and `Green` application versions.

-4. Now lets add an ArgoCD application that points to the route.
+4. Now let's add an ArgoCD application that points to the route.
 Name this ArgoCD application `<TENANT_NAME>-dev-stakater-nordmart-review-ui-bg-route` and add the below content to it.

     ```yaml
       apiVersion: argoproj.io/v1alpha1